Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: System and Threat Model

 \myparagraph{Template Knowledge} In line with related work, we assume that the adversary has at least one picture of the user's face.
 Being a physiological feature, face appearance is notoriously difficult to keep secret.
 Social media in particular is a plentiful source for videos or photographs~\cite{Xu2016}.
 Differently from previous work, where the best matching picture was chosen out of the test data~\cite{Biggio2013}, we do not set any requirement on the known picture other than it being accepted by the system.
 This assumption entails two obstacles for the adversary: he does not know enrolment data nor the resulting decision boundaries of the system's classifier.

-\myparagraph{System Knowledge} As our goal is to evaluate the effectiveness of poisoning attacks and construct possible defenses, we first assume a strong attacker with white-box access, which has access to the neural network after it has been trained~\cite{Papernot2016}.
-The adversary additionally knows what algorithms are being used by the recognition pipeline.
+\myparagraph{System Knowledge} As our goal is to evaluate the effectiveness of poisoning attacks and construct possible defenses, we first assume a strong attacker with white-box access who has access to the DNN used to extract the embeddings after it has been trained.
+The adversary additionally knows what algorithms are being used by the recognition pipeline i.e., the type of threshold-based classifier and the template update threshold.
+We will show how the adversary can use population data (ideally publicly available, e.g. for face, ~\cite{cao2018vggface2, Huang2007}) to learn certain distribution properties of users' embeddings distances.
 We further investigate a black-box attacker using the principle of transferability of adversarial samples~\cite{papernot2016transferability}.
-In this case, the adversary has knowledge of a surrogate model that he can use to optimize the attack on the black-box network.
+In this case, the adversary has knowledge of a surrogate model (which replaces the DNN) that he can use to optimize the attack on the black-box network.